Guscode/cds-language-exam/assignment_6/README.md

 # Assignment 6: Text classification using Deep Learning

 The goal of the assignment is to classify which season a line from the tv show Game of Thrones belongs to.
-I order to to this, I employ both a multinomial logistic regression using a countvectorizer to create the model input, and a convolutional neural network using word embeddings.
+I order to do this, I employ both a multinomial logistic regression using a countvectorizer to create the model input, and a convolutional neural network using word embeddings.
 In order to prevent overfitting in the cnn, different regularization methods are included as command-line options.
 The script outputs confusion matrix heatmaps, a classification report in .csv format, and for the cnn, also a history plot.

 ### How to run